Backbone network: Collapsed backbone

-However, the drawback of the collapsed backbone is that if the box housing the backbone is down or there are reachability problem to the central location, the entire network will crash.
+However, the drawback of the collapsed backbone is that if the box housing the backbone is down or there are reachability problems to the central location, the entire network will crash.
 These problems can be minimized by having redundant backbone boxes as well as having secondary/backup backbone locations.

 Parallel backbone

 There are a few different types of backbones that are used for an enterprise-wide network.
-When organizations are looking for a very strong and trustworthy backbone they should choose a parallel backbone.
+When organizations are looking for a very strong and trustworthy backbone, they should choose a parallel backbone.
 This backbone is a variation of a collapsed backbone in that it uses a central node (connection point).
-Although, with a parallel backbone, it allows for duplicate connections when there is more than one router or switch.
+A parallel backbone allows for duplicate connections when there is more than one router or switch.
 Each switch and router are connected by two cables.
 By having more than one cable connecting each device, it ensures network connectivity to any area of the enterprise-wide network.

 Parallel backbones are more expensive than other backbone networks because they require more cabling than the other network topologies.
 Although this can be a major factor when deciding which enterprise-wide topology to use, the expense of it makes up for the efficiency it creates by adding increased performance and fault tolerance.
 Most organizations use parallel backbones when there are critical devices on the network.
 For example, if there is important data, such as payroll, that should be accessed at all times by multiple departments, then your organization should choose to implement a parallel backbone to make sure that the connectivity is never lost.